EFFICACY and safety: primary endpoint

 • Missing: REBLOZYL 2(1.1) and Epoetin Alfa 7 (3.9)

-BSC=best supportive care; CI=confidence interval; EOT=end of treatment; EPO=erythropoietin; ESA=erythropoiesis-stimulating agent; Hgb=hemoglobin; HI-E=hematologic improvement-erythroid; HMA=hypomethylating agent; IPSS-R=Revised International Prognostic Scoring System; IWG=International Working Group; LR-MDS=lower-risk myelodysplastic syndromes; MDS=myelodysplastic syndromes; NCCN=National Comprehensive Cancer Network; QW=once a week; Q3W=once every 3 weeks; RBC=red blood cell; RBC-TI=red blood cell transfusion independence; RS=ring sideroblast; SC=subcutaneous; sEPO=serum erythropoietin; TI=transfusion independence; WHO=World Health Organization.
+BSC=best supportive care; CI=confidence interval; EOT=end of treatment; EPO=erythropoietin; ESA=erythropoiesis-stimulating agent; Hgb=hemoglobin; HI-E=hematologic improvement-erythroid; HMA=hypomethylating agent; IPSS-R=Revised International Prognostic Scoring System; IWG=International Working Group; LR-MDS=lower-risk myelodysplastic syndromes; MDS=myelodysplastic syndromes; QW=once a week; Q3W=once every 3 weeks; RBC=red blood cell; RBC-TI=red blood cell transfusion independence; RS=ring sideroblast; SC=subcutaneous; sEPO=serum erythropoietin; TI=transfusion independence; WHO=World Health Organization.

 References: 1.
-Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Myelodysplastic Syndromes V.1.2025. © National Comprehensive Cancer Network, Inc. 2024.
-All rights reserved.
-Accessed November 18, 2024.
-To view the most recent and complete version of the guideline, go online to NCCN.org.
-NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.
-2. REBLOZYL [US Prescribing Information].
-Summit, NJ: Celgene Corporation; 2024.
-3. Santini V, Zeidan AM, Platzbecker U, et al. Clinical benefit of luspatercept treatment in transfusion-dependent, erythropoiesis-stimulating agent-naive patients with Very low-, Low- or Intermediate-risk myelodysplastic syndromes in the COMMANDS trial.
+REBLOZYL [US Prescribing Information].
+Summit, NJ: Celgene Corporation; 2026.
+2. Santini V, Zeidan AM, Platzbecker U, et al. Clinical benefit of luspatercept treatment in transfusion-dependent, erythropoiesis-stimulating agent-naive patients with very low-, low- or intermediate-risk myelodysplastic syndromes in the COMMANDS trial.
 Poster presented at: European Hematology Association (EHA) Hybrid Congress.
 June 13-16, 2024.
 Madrid, Spain.
-4. Platzbecker U, Della Porta MG, Santini V, et el.
-Efficacy and safety of luspatercept versus epoetin alfa in erythropoiesis-stimulating agent-naive, transfusion-dependent, lower-risk myelodysplastic syndromes (COMMANDS): interim analysis of a phase 3, open-label, randomised controlled trial.
+3. Platzbecker U, Della Porta MG, Santini V, et al. Efficacy and safety of luspatercept versus epoetin alfa in erythropoiesis-stimulating agent-naive, transfusion-dependent, lower-risk myelodysplastic syndromes (COMMANDS): interim analysis of a phase 3, open-label, randomised controlled trial.
 Lancet.
 2023;402(10399):373-385.
-5. Platzbecker U, Della Porta MG, Santini V, et el.
-Efficacy and safety of luspatercept versus epoetin alfa in erythropoiesis-stimulating agent-naive, transfusion-dependent, lower-risk myelodysplastic syndromes (COMMANDS): interim analysis of a phase 3, open-label, randomised controlled trial (supplementary appendix).
+4. Platzbecker U, Della Porta MG, Santini V, et al. Efficacy and safety of luspatercept versus epoetin alfa in erythropoiesis-stimulating agent-naive, transfusion-dependent, lower-risk myelodysplastic syndromes (COMMANDS): interim analysis of a phase 3, open-label, randomised controlled trial (supplementary appendix).
 Lancet.
-2023; published online June 10, 2023. https://doi.org/10.1016/S0140-6736(23)00874-7 6.
+2023; published online June 10, 2023. https://doi.org/10.1016/S0140-6736(23)00874-7 5.
 Data on file.
 BMS-REF-00730-2007.
 Princeton, NJ: Bristol-Myers Squibb Company; 2024.
-7. Fenaux P, Santini V, Spiriti MAA, et al. A phase 3 randomized, placebo-controlled study assessing the efficacy and safety of epoetin-a in anemic patients with low-risk MDS.
+6. Fenaux P, Santini V, Spiriti MAA, et al. A phase 3 randomized, placebo-controlled study assessing the efficacy and safety of epoetin-a in anemic patients with low-risk MDS.
 Leukemia.
 2018;32(12):2648-2658.
-8. Greenberg PL, Tuechler H, Schanz J, et al. Revised International Prognostic Scoring System for myelodysplastic syndromes.
+7. Greenberg PL, Tuechler H, Schanz J, et al. Revised International Prognostic Scoring System for myelodysplastic syndromes.
 Blood.
 2012;120(12):2454-2465.
-9. Garcia-Manero G, Platzbecker U, Santini V, et al. Efficacy and safety of luspatercept versus epoetin alfa in erythropoiesis-stimulating agent-naive patients with transfusion-dependent lower-risk myelodysplastic syndromes: full analysis of the COMMANDS trial.
+8. Garcia-Manero G, Platzbecker U, Santini V, et al. Efficacy and safety of luspatercept versus epoetin alfa in erythropoiesis-stimulating agent-naive patients with transfusion-dependent lower-risk myelodysplastic syndromes: full analysis of the COMMANDS trial.
 Presented at: American Society of Hematology (ASH) Annual Meeting and Exposition.
 December 9-12, 2023.
 San Diego, CA. Abstract 193.

 REBLOZYL® is a trademark of Celgene Corporation, a Bristol Myers Squibb company.